-In interpreting and applying the provisions of this Ordinance, they shall be held to be the minimum requirements for the promotion of the public health, safety, morals, convenience, order, comfort, prosperity, or general welfare.
-It is not intended by this Ordinance to interfere with, or abrogate or annul any easements, covenants, or other agreements between parties, provided, however, that where this Ordinance imposes a greater restriction upon the use of buildings or premises or upon height of buildings, or requires larger open spaces than imposed or required by other resolutions, ordinances, rules, regulations, or by easements, covenants, or agreements, the provisions of the Ordinance shall govern.
-If, because of error or omission in the Zoning District Map, any property in the jurisdiction of this Ordinance is not shown as being in a zoning district, the classification of such property shall be classified by the zoning established for the area approved under future Zoning Use.
+- A. In interpreting and applying the provisions of this Ordinance, they shall be the minimum requirements for the promotion of the public health, safety, morals, convenience, order, comfort, prosperity, or general welfare. - B. It is not intended by this Ordinance to interfere with, or abrogate or annul any easements, covenants, or other agreements between parties, provided, however, that where this Ordinance imposes a greater restriction upon the use of buildings or premises or upon height of buildings, or requires larger open spaces than imposed or required by other resolutions, ordinances, rules, regulations, or by easements, covenants, or agreements, the provisions of the Ordinance shall govern.